Keycapsss/Lily58L-Build-Guide/buildguide_en.md

 ## Customize the default keymap

 This self-made keyboard use the QMK firmware, described above.
-The QMK firmware is highly customisable, and you can unlock a lot functionality simply by editing the keymap.
+The QMK firmware is highly customizable, and you can unlock a lot functionality simply by editing the keymap.

 ### Edit keymap.c and customize